limodou/uliweb/README.md

 ## Links

 * Plugs is a Uliweb apps collection project, you can visit it at https://github.com/limodou/plugs
-* uliweb-doc is a documentation project of Uliweb, you can visit it at https://github.com/limodou/uliweb-doc, and you can also read the compiled documentation at http://uliweb.rtfd.org
+* uliweb-doc is a documentation project of Uliweb, you can visit it at https://github.com/limodou/uliweb-doc
 * uliwebzone is a community project of Uliweb, you can visit it at https://github.com/limodou/uliwebzone.